 Purpose

 This statement is used to create an outline.
-An outline can be created in two ways: one is by using the SQL_TEXT parameter (which contains the original statement with parameters executed by the user), and the other is by using the SQL_ID parameter.
+An outline can be created in two ways: one is by using the SQL_TEXT parameter (the original statement executed by the user with parameters), and the other is by using the SQL_ID parameter.

 Notice

-To create an outline, you must execute the statement under the corresponding user.
+To create an outline, you must execute the statement in the corresponding user.

 Syntax